Note from the violin teacher:

 She is an active chamber musician with her husband, Adam Hansen (cellist).

-Julia has 8 years of teaching experience, and currently teaches through her private studios, in Elkton, MD (near Newark, DE) and in Downingtown, PA (near Exton, PA).
+Julia has been providing private music lessons since 2004, and currently teaches through her private studios, in Elkton, MD (near Newark, DE) and in Downingtown, PA (near Exton, PA).